ent/ent/doc/website/blog/2022-03-31-ent-hooks-examples.md

 ```

 For each example I'll provide a test and a recipe, I highly suggest starting with a test to see that the hook does what you need it to do.
-Unlike many other parts of the codebase, hooks do one thing only and should be simple to test.
+Hooks should do one thing only and therfore be simple to test.

 ### Keeping our secrets safe: